tiberiuichim/presentations/searchlib/slides.md

 ## Current status

+- Work started in April-May 2021
-- Launch due in March 2023
+- Launch due next year
 - Already in use as non-NLP integrated app
+- Also used for non-EEA projects (CodeSyntax)
 - Volto integration exists
 - Future: UI improvements, more NLP